Exam Eligibility Information

 Eligibility Verification

 Only complete certification applications will be accepted.
-Incomplete applications will be returned to the applicant who may address the deficiencies and resubmit the application for review, adhering to established application deadlines.
+Incomplete applications will be returned to the applicant, who may correct any deficiencies and resubmit the application for review, in accordance with established deadlines.

-Verification of each eligibility component will be conducted by certification staff as follows to ensure applicants have successfully satisfied each requirement.
-Verification requirements are described in the ABSA Certification Handbook.
+Certification staff will verify each component of eligibility to ensure all requirements have been successfully met.
+Verification requirements are outlined in the ABSA Certification Handbook.

 Employment Information

-States that have legislative issues are California, Connecticut, Kentucky, Massachusetts, New Jersey, New York, Tennessee, and Virginia.
+California, Connecticut, Kentucky, Massachusetts, New Jersey, New York, and Virginia.

-Connecticut, Massachusetts, New York and New Jersey do not allow surgical assistants to practice in their states, and in California there are very few opportunities to practice.
+• Connecticut, Massachusetts, New York, and New Jersey currently do not permit surgical assistants to practice.

 If you need assistance with your application, feel free to contact us,